klausman/armapadocs/content/mods/ace_medical/index.md

 ---
 ## Introduction and Overview

-With the latest release of ACE (v3.13, released 2020-01-01), the medical system of the medical system has changed drastically.
+With the latest release of ACE (v3.13, released 2020-01-01), the medical system has changed drastically.
 From a code point of view, it was a rewrite from scratch.

 The main motivation of the ACE Devs was to clean up the internal states ACE would track, as well as getting rid of the distinction of Basic and Advanced